Create Exciting Presentations That Stay Exciting

 Sometimes you’re faced with the task of presenting material that you (or your listeners) wouldn’t exactly describe as “exciting.”
 You may have come up with a clever opening to grab your audience’s attention, but that’s the easy part.
 Where do you go from there?
 A strong opening can only take you so far.
 If your presentation starts strong then gradually fizzles out, there’s a very good chance your listeners will stop paying attention long before you make it to the end.

-Keeping Your Audience Interested
+Keeping Audience Engagement Up

 It doesn’t matter what you’re presentation is about: When people sit down to hear it, they expect to somehow be entertained.
 No, that doesn’t mean you have to break out in song and dance, but it does mean you need to get in the mindset that you are an entertainer first and a public speaker second.